ATTORNEY CORY ROTH IS A

 Under Texas law, “armed robbery” is considered an aggravated robbery charge.
 Robbery is a criminal offense when the perpetrator attempts to steal something.
 The charge is upgraded to aggravated robbery if the perpetrator is armed with a deadly weapon.

 A deadly weapon does not necessarily have to be a firearm; it can be anything that could inflict or cause the victim to fear imminent bodily injury.
+It is also critical to note that the presence of a weapon or the threat thereof significantly increases the severity of the charges.

 Another critical component of an aggravated robbery charge is causing serious bodily injury to another person during the commission of the robbery.
 Serious bodily injury refers to any injury that could put another person at risk of being killed or death, loss of permanent impairment of bodily functions, loss of an organ, or disfigurement.
 However, if the victim were a disabled person or an older adult over 65, the perpetrator would likely face aggravated robbery charges if the individual suffered any type of bodily injury.